My Landlord Is Ignoring Me: What Can I Do? (Updated 2025)

 Your dryer breaks, so you call up your landlord and ask them to send maintenance.
 They say they’ll send someone over soon — but “soon” turns into weeks when you’re hit with the thought that “my landlord is ignoring me.”
 Despite your attempts to communicate, it seems as though your landlord isn’t on the job like they promised.

-What Can You Do if Your Landlord Is Ignoring You?
+What to Do if Your Landlord Ignores You

 So, what do you do when you’re stuck with the thought that “my landlord is ignoring me”?
 Here are a few tips and tricks to consider: